Mohair: Uses

 Mohair is used in scarves, winter hats, suits, sweaters, coats, socks and home furnishing.
 Mohair fiber is also found in carpets, wall fabrics, craft yarns, and many other fabrics, and may be used as a substitute for fur.
 Because its texture resembles fine human hair, mohair is often used in making high-grade doll wigs or in rooting customized dolls.

 Mohair is a very soft yarn when compared with other natural and synthetic fibers.
 Due to mohair's lacking prominent, protruding scales along the hair's surface, it is often blended with wool or alpaca.
 Blending the heavily scaled wool helps the smooth mohair fibers hold their shape and stick together when spun into yarn.
 Mohair is also valued for certain other unique characteristics: it is warmer than other fibers, even when used to make a light-weight garment, and is often blended with wool for this reason; and mohair fibers have a distinctive luster created by the way they reflect light.
 Combined with mohair's ability to absorb dyes exceptionally well, pure mohair yarns are usually recognizable for their vivid, saturated colours.

 Fibers from young goats are softest and are used to manufacture yarn for clothing.
 Fibers from mature goats are used to produce such things as rugs and carpets.
 Mohair is also used in 'climbing skins' for randonnée skiing and ski touring.
-The mohair is used in a carpet allowing the skier an appropriate ascension method without sliding downhill.
+The mohair used in a carpet allows the skier an appropriate ascension method without sliding downhill.

 Mohair industry worldwide

-As of 2009, world output of mohair was estimated at around 5,000 tonnes a year, down from a high of 25,000 tonnes in the 1990s.
-South Africa accounts for 60% of total production.
+The global mohair clip for 2022 was about 4.55 million kilograms (about 4,550 tonnes), of which South Africa produced 51% and Lesotho 16%; together, Southern Africa accounted for about two-thirds of world production.
 South African mohair is generally exported raw or semi-processed to textile makers in Europe, the UK and the Far East.
 Prices for adult mohair declined in 2010 while prices for kid mohair remained the same.
 An emerging market for mohair producers has been China.